-In addition, our operations in the United Kingdom and Denmark are subject to binding caps on GHG emissions imposed by Member States of the European Union as a result of the European Commission's directive implementing the Kyoto Protocol.
-Under this directive, companies receive from the relevant Member States set limitations on the levels of GHG emissions from their industrial facilities.
+Member States of the European Union each have an overall cap on emissions which are approved by the European Commission and implement the EU Emissions Trading Directive as commitment to the Kyoto Protocol.
+Under this Directive, organizations apply to the Member State for an allowance of GHG emissions.
 These allowances are tradable so as to enable companies that manage to reduce their GHG emissions to sell their excess allowances to companies that are not reaching their emissions objectives.
-Failure to meet the emissions caps is subject to significant monetary penalties.
-For the years 2008 through 2012, the European Commission significantly reduced the overall availability of allowances.
+Failure to purchase sufficient allowances will require the purchase of allowances at a current market price.